amirongit/notecode/algebra.md

 #### Perpendicular
 - lines that intersect at a 90 degree angle
 - the product of slopes of two non-vertical perpendicular lines is -1

+### Graphing linear inequalities in two variables
+#### Steps
+1. solve the inequality for 'y'
+2. draw the boundary line
+    1. replace the inequality symbol with equality symbol
+    2. draw the resulted line
+3. shade
+    - above the line for '>' & '>='
+    - below the line for '<' & '<='
+#### special case scenarios
+- the shading conditions are different
+    - right side of the line for '>' & '>='
+    - left side of the line for '<' & '<='

+### Introduction to functions
+- represents a relation in which each unique first component corresponds to exactyly one non-unique second component
+- all functions are relation, but not vice versa
+#### Relation
+- any set of ordered pairs
+#### Domain
+- set of all the first components ('x' values) in a relation
+#### Range
+- set of all the second components ('y' values) in a relation
+#### Vertical line test
+- if any vertical line intersects a graph more than once, the graph isn't a function (although it may be an equation)

+## Cool facts
+- equations in a single variable represent a single point in the line number ('x' axis)
+    - therefore graphing ineqalities in a single variable results in a line, cause infinite number of points are concatenated together
+- equations in two variables represent a line in the coordinate plane ('x' & 'y' axes)
+    - therefore graphing inequalities in two variables results in a shaded area, cause infinite number of lines are concatenated together
+- the terms relation & record in the context of databases are derived from functions